vsolovyov/blog/content/postgresql-jsonb-index.md

 identifiers.
 Sometimes they even cross-link their IDs between different services, and sometimes they cross-link wrong articles.

-Some monitoring services download data from Crossref, Pubmed, PMC and some others sources, add them and report that they have 180 millions of articles, 220 millions or some other bullshit.
+Some monitoring services download data from Crossref, Pubmed, PMC and some other sources, add them and report that they have 180 million articles, 220 million, or some other bullshit.
 We strive to merge the same article from different sources into one entity with many external identifiers.
 We called these identifiers "origin ids" and stored them in a special `jsonb` column, so one row could have a record like this:

 ```
 {"pubmed": "3782696", "pmc": "24093010", "doi": "10.3389/fnhum.2013.00489"}